mgdotdev/libRL/sphinx/main_page.rst

 Installation instructions for the three major operating systems can be found in the JCE-Supplemental for `pyGC <https://github.com/1mikegrn/pyGC>`_

-From your command prompt, the libRL library can be installed via pip and git
+From your command prompt, the latest version of the libRL library can be installed via pip and git

-:code:`pip install git+https://github.com/1mikegrn/libRL`
+:code:`pip install git+https://github.com/1mikegrn/libRL@v1.1.2`

 Where the setup file will automatically check dependencies and install to the main module library.
 Once installed, simply import the module as